 Where gauges are of the analogue type they shall be fitted with a mechanical pointer, damping mechanism and scaled faceplate.
-The Customer can propose digital gauges providing the same level of information / visualisation for EirGrid review.

-Gauges shall be clearly visible from ground level.
+Gauges shall be clearly visible from ground level, or fixed platform as appropriate.

 Gauges positioned below 1800 mm shall not protrude outwards into walkways surrounding the switchgear.
 This is to prevent strike damage from moving equipment such as trollies and gas carts.
 Protective shields shall be otherwise provided and fitted.